blackjid/gwohelper/readme.md

 	This is an object that has as many object inside as you need to experiment.
 The following is the structure of each experiment:

+		`experiments.experiment1.id: "00000000"`
-		experiments.experiment1.id: "00000000" Is the id that GWO provide for this experiment experiments.experiment1.sections: [{name:'name1'},{name:'name2'}]  Is an array with the sections of the experiments and it's names
+		Is the id that GWO provide for this experiment (Step 8 in the GWO interface step by step guide) `experiments.experiment1.sections: [{name:'name1'},{name:'name2'}]`
+		Is an array with the sections of the experiments and it's names the same you defined in the step 9 of the step by step guide

 2. Insert the script into your code, you can use it at the begining or end of your code